Agorgin/Alexander_portfolio/README.md

 # Conclusion
-Prioritize the Publisher and Match type that give us the highest ROA and Net income: MSN Global, Yahoo-US, and Google-Global and Exact match types
+Prioritize the Publisher and Match type that give us the highest ROA and Net income:
+* Yahoo-US
+* Google-Global
+* MSN Global
+* Match type of exact

 Furthermore, by analyzing the GINI tree, all of the searches that give less that $100 in revenues should be dropped, as well as those with particularly high Click Charges.